franciscozorrilla/EMBOMicroCom2/README.md

 ## 👷 Contributors

-* Originally developed by Arianna Basile and Kiran Patil in 2023
+* Updated by Francisco Zorrilla in September 2024
-* Updated by Francisco Zorrilla and Arianna Basile in 2024
+* Expanded by Francisco Zorrilla and Arianna Basile in January 2024
+* Originally developed by Arianna Basile and Kiran Patil in January 2023

 ## ☎️ Contact

-Feel free to get in touch with us by raising an issue or sending an e-mail to Arianna Basile (ab2851@mrc-tox.cam.ac.uk) or Francisco Zorrilla (fz274@cam.ac.uk).
+Feel free to get in touch with us by raising an issue or sending an e-mail to Francisco Zorrilla (fz274@cam.ac.uk).